AfredTX/Business-Inteliigence-Report/README.md

 # Business-Inteliigence-Report
 This is a business intelligence report that I completed as my first capstone project in Thinkful's data analytic's program.
+The project involves using a data set provided by Lariat Rent-A-Car to make recommendations for the company's growth plans.
+The data includes information from all the company's rental transactions from the previous year, information regarding their fleet of cars, and some basic information regarding each of their domestic locations.

+Over the course of the project, I cleaned and organized the data, merged the data provided into one comprehensive data set, observed trends in the data concerning vehicle type, customer use, location, and fleet size.
+I identified data that was relevant and irrelevant to the company's mission, and gave recommendations on how the company could optimize their growth in the future.
+The culmination of the project was a business intelligence report that I designed in PowerPoint in which I gave my recommendations and notd how the company could be more productive in their data wrangling and organization in the future.